-Everything they produce is handmade, from the first embroidery stitch to the last sewing point.
-Most products are crafted on linens from Belgium.
-Each article is unique and requires several days of work.
-And all are produced with an ethical and fairtrade policy.
+From the first embroidery stitch to the last sewing point, these hand-embroidered gifts are meticulously crafted.
+Each article is unique and requires several days of work, often using linen sourced from Belgium.
+These gifts are all produced with an ethical fair trade policy.
 Working in the cooperative creates economic independence for the members, allowing them to support their families on the wages they earn.

-At Peace by Piece, we are excited and proud of our partnership with IBABA.
-With such extraordinary skills, they can do fun, quirky designs or recreate corporate logos on joyful batik prints.
+At Peace by Piece International, we are proud to offer Ibaba's hand-embroidered gifts.
+With such extraordinary skills, these artisans can create fun, quirky designs or recreate corporate logos on joyful batik prints.

 Photos via: IBABA